 First and most importantly, attorneys are experts in the law.
 While attorneys vary in their field of expertise, whether it be as a divorce attorney, personal injury or criminal; they are dedicated to their position as someone who works in the legal field.

 Private investigators on the other hand, are experienced in creative and efficient ways to investigate various arenas.
-Consulting with a professional private investigator can help almost any attorney’s leverage when they are representing a case.
+Consulting and working with a professional private investigator can help almost any attorney’s leverage when they are representing a case.

 An attorney can work with private investigators for help in locating people for a wide variety of reasons.
 A private investigator will have the experience to locate potential witnesses.
 An attorney who practices family law may be searching for an heir to an estate or a criminal attorney may hire a private investigator to locate witnesses to a serious crime.

 #2.
 Preparation For Cross ExaminationOne of the most common reasons why attorneys hire private investigators is for gathering pertinent information for an upcoming trial.
 For example, a private investigator can discreetly follow a witness or a suspect to gather and report detailed information about their background, behaviors, and associations.
 This type of investigation can be extremely valuable for identifying information that may protect a client and/or provide the information necessary to prove a person’s guilt.

-The role of a private investigator is continually evolving.
+#3.
+Depositions and Public RecordsThe role of a private investigator is continually evolving.
 Previously, the bulk of a private investigator’s duties involved following subjects and/or staking out a subject to learn their habits.
 The current role of a private investigator includes much more detail, such as interviewing witnesses or digging through public records for information that may be used in a deposition.
 Private investigators are extremely creative, analytical, and they know how to obtain information; all of which can benefit attorneys and their cases.

 #4.
 Insurance Claims and Background ChecksWhen someone is claiming to receive medical treatment for an injury, whether it be work related or from an auto accident, proving an injury actually exists can sometimes be difficult.
 One of the benefits of utilizing the experience of private investigators is their ability of discreetly staking people out who may not have a true injury claim.
 For example, if an individual is receiving worker’s compensation for an injured leg, yet it has come to the attention of the employer and/or insurance adjuster that the individual goes for a 2-mile daily run.
 This type of information can be recorded by a private investigator and presented as evidence against a false claim.

 #5.
 Surveillance and Digital ResearchBefore a divorce attorney draws up and serves divorce papers to a cheating spouse, their goal is to first try to prove the spouse is actually cheating.
-One of the most common services provided by a private investigator is determining if indeed a spouse is cheating.
+One of the most common services provided by a private investigator is cheating spouse investigations to determine if indeed a spouse is cheating.
 This can typically be accomplished in a variety of ways, including online investigating, interviewing witnesses, and surveillance.
 The information recorded by the private investigator can be extremely valued, especially in family law cases that involve cheating spouses and/or hidden assets.

 Although every case is unique, an attorney can use a private investigator for a wide range of services.
 It is beneficial for attorneys to use private investigators for gathering information that goes well beyond pretrial evidence.